dalzihn/BigData_Final/README.md

 ![Throughput, Scikit-learn and PySpark](./img/sklearn_pyspark_throughput.png)

 ## Deployment
-Feel free to download the model in `model\`, test on your own data and fine-tune it for better applications as the models are not fine-tuned yet.
+Feel free to download the model in `model\`, test on your own data and fine-tune it for various applications.

 ## Contributing
 Special thanks to our collaborators for their support in this project